thrive-spectrexq/ThriveERP/README.md

 └────────────────────────────────────────────  ┘
 ```

-**Why this matters for you:** dependencies point inward (Desktop → Application → Domain), so the Domain layer never references EF Core or WPF.
+**Why this matters for you:** dependencies point inward (Desktop → Application → Domain), so the Domain layer never references EF Core or Avalonia.
 That means you can swap SQLite for PostgreSQL later, or add a web front-end, without touching business logic.
+Because the UI layer is Avalonia instead of a Windows-only framework, the same Desktop project also compiles and runs on macOS and Linux with no architectural changes.

 ---